claudioHernandezZavala/helloworld_prework_AND102/README.md

 The following **optional** features are implemented:

-* Users can type a custom message so the app displays it in a custom toast.
+* Users can type a custom message which the app displays in a custom toast.

 GIF created with ...